psavidis/resume/README.md

 - **Dark Mode**
   - The resume supports a dark theme as well ❤️
 - **Voice Commands**
-  - You can interact with the features of my resume with voice commands if your browser supports them 🗣️
+  - You can interact with the features of my resume with voice commands if your browser supports them! 🗣
+    - E.g. you can say "Search Java️" and you make a search for the keyword java in my projects 🤘
-- **QR Code + URL in PDF**
+- **QR Code + URL in the PDF**
-  - Lets people access the live version even if links are stripped
+  - Enables people access the live version even if links are stripped

 ### For Me as a Developer
 - **Git Integration**: The resume is versioned using git 🤘